redrabbyte/spendapp/README.md

   the audit trail survives encryption without the server holding a readable copy of anything.
-- **Insight** — per-person spending, category breakdown, monthly trend (per currency or display-converted); CSV export (formula-injection safe).
+- **Insight** — per-person spending, category breakdown, monthly trend (per currency or display-converted); CSV export.
-- **Push notifications** — Web Push/VAPID on expense/payment/member events.
+- **Push notifications** — Web Push on expense/payment/member events.
-- All money is integer minor units; split math is largest-remainder exact and property-tested.
+- All money is integer minor units; split math is largest-remainder exact.
   The **client** re-validates every invariant on read and on write — the server cannot, because it cannot see inside an expense.

 ## Layout